lpmdiaz/3D-SFS/README.md

 ### Plotting

 **CLRT**
 The *plotclrt.R* file takes the output of *pop3Dclrt* as an input and plots the CLRT in a pdf.
-This script takes in arguments the input CLRT file and the output pdf name (note: the extension will be added by default).
+This script takes in arguments the input CLRT file and the output pdf name (note: the extension will be added by default), as well as the pdf width and height parameters.
 Example:

-	Rscript plotclrt.R clrt CLRT
+	Rscript plotclrt.R clrt CLRT 14 7

 This command will create the *CLRT.pdf* file containing the plotted CLRT.